rust-lang/rfcs/text/0000-uninitialized-uninhabited.md

 ```

 Instead of creating an "uninitialized value", we can create a `MaybeUninit`
-initialized with `uninit = ()`.
+initialized with `uninit: ()`.
 Then, once we know that the value in the union
 is valid, we can extract it with `my_uninit.value`.
 This is a better way of
 handling uninitialized data because it doesn't involve lying to the type system
 and pretending that we have a value when we don't.
 It also better represents
 what's actually going on: we never *really* have a value of type `T` when we're
 using `uninitialized::<T>`, what we have is some memory that contains either a
 value (`value: T`) or nothing (`uninit: ()`), with it being the programmer's
 responsibility to keep track of which state we're in.
+Notice that creating a
+`MaybeUninit<T>` is safe for any `T`!
+Only when accessing `my_uninit.value`,
+we have to be careful to ensure this has been properly initialized.

 To see how this can replace `uninitialized` and fix bugs in the process,
 consider the following code: